open-edge-insights/uwc/MQTT/README-MQTT.md

 * SOFTWARE.
 ```

-This directory contains files to install MQTT container.
+This directory contains files to install the MQTT container.

-# Contents:
+# Contents

 1. [Directory and file details](#All-internal-directory-file-details)